Cactoidal/Time-Crystal/godot/README.md

 I've done a simple test in Godot, again pinging my Fuji node to get the current block number, this time using Godot's [HTTPRequest](https://docs.godotengine.org/en/3.5/classes/class_httprequest.html), and everything seems good to go.
 Once I've incorporated some of the changes I mentioned above, I'll deploy on Fuji and try running the game.

+___

+Now when the CSPRNG key generates a number, it uses that number as the seed to generate the _next_ number, and the five successively generated numbers are modulo'd by the deck length to get the cards.
+Probably could be improved, but it's better than it was before.